Please skip to here for an artist bio.

 To discuss a possible collaboration, commission, or just stay in touch drop a line here.

 Nicholas Lemme (ˈnik(ə)ləs ˈlemē) —b.
 1978—is a composer, singer, and professor of music based in the shire of Lincoln, NE.
-His works range from sacred choral music to cafe americana.
-Nicholas has written for, and collaborated with, a number of choirs, most notably The Singers—Minnesota Choral Artists; Schola Cantorum of St. Joseph’s Seminary, Archdiocese of NYC; the Church Music Association of America; and the Polyphonic Choir of Our Lady of Guadalupe Seminary; and The Choir of St Charles Borromeo Seminary, Philadelphia.
+His works range from sacred choral music to cafe Americana.
+Nicholas has written for, and collaborated with, a number of choirs, most notably The Singers—Minnesota Choral Artists; Schola Cantorum of St. Joseph’s Seminary, Archdiocese of NYC; the Church Music Association of America; the Polyphonic Choir of Our Lady of Guadalupe Seminary; and The Choir of St Charles Borromeo Seminary, Philadelphia.
 He has also been privileged to write for church and high school choirs around the country.

 Nicholas has written music for stage and theater companies such as Epiphany Studio Productions (Scrutiny Passions), Open Window Theater (Allesandro, Vitae Monologues), Live Action Set (The Percussionist), and choreographer Vanessa Voskuil (The Silents.)
 Nicholas was composer, mandolinist and a founding member of the Minneapolis-based avant-classical quartet Spaghetti Western String Co.
 His compositional pen can be heard on their three critically acclaimed albums.

 Aside from his formative years As a musician Nicholas has sung, played, and recorded music with Spaghetti Western String Co.
 The Dale Warland Singers, The Singers—MN Choral Artists, Jordan Sramek (Rose Ensemble), Abbie Betinis, Haley Bonar, The Pines, Peter Wolf Crier, Fat Kid Wednesdays, and Paul Fonfara (Painted Saints).

 Nicholas’ roots are in western South Dakota where the buffalo roam.
 He holds a degree in music from the University of Wyoming.
-He lives with his wife and three children amid the cornfields and gravel roads of NE.
+He lives with his wife and four children amid the cornfields and gravel roads of NE.